Read the case first, not the shape

 D) Complement levels and ANA titer

-Analysis: Options A, C, and D are generic inflammatory markers.
-Option B is the specific biomarker combination for MDA5-DM—the outlier that's correct because it's disease-specific.
+A, C, and D are generic inflammatory markers; B is the disease-specific combination for MDA5-DM.
+Here the outlier is correct — but only because the medicine supports it, not because it looks different.

 Gierl MJ, et al. Developing, Analyzing, and Using Distractors for Multiple-Choice Tests.
 Rev Educ Res.
 2017 →